cbedin/queer_acoustics_scripts/README.md

-# Scripts for Acoustic Analysis of Queer Speech
+# Scripts for Applying Machine Learning to Sociophonetic Analysis

 This is a collection of scripts I used for analysis purposes in my undergraduate honors thesis, "(A Computational Approach to) Acoustic Cues of Queer Speech".